Thrift Store Decorations That Will Wow Your Guests

 A lot of thrift store furniture tends to be mismatched, slightly damaged, or missing moving components.
 All this means is you will have a one of a kind conversation piece to spark the curiosity of your guests.
 Grab some paint and add your own personal touches to the item, or how about covering the top with some of that fabric you picked up earlier?
 Don't be afraid of a little scratch or squeaky wheel.
 It adds character.

 Many of these you can use as-is, but it's more fun to use your imagination and really make the frame pop.
 Break out your craft box and add paint or glitter to an otherwise boring frame.
 Intriguing paintings and posters can make an empty wall come alive again.

 Thrift stores are knick-knack central.
 You can find some interesting pieces for your mantle or bookshelf that will stand out and get people talking.
 Everything from glass to bronze to wood carvings can be found if you know where to look.
 Why not pick up more than what you might need?
 You can always use a Burlington NJ storage unit to store unused knickknacks.
 Clean up those items, set them out, and wait for the 'ooohs' and 'aaahs' to begin.

 Thrift stores can be a decorator's dream.
 Use redecorated thrift store decorations to turn your home into a modern yet frugal place of beauty.
 This article was written by Dixie Somers.
 Dixie is a freelance writer and blogger who enjoys writing about home, family, and business related topics.

-Jessica Sophia Wong is a lifestyle blogger, designer and social media consultant living in the city.
-She put pieces of design, travel, fashion, love and culture in her blog, the chronicles of a 20s New Yorker.
+Jessica Sophia Wong is a lifestyle blogger, traveler, startup fanatic, designer enthusiast and social media consultant living in the city.
+She put pieces of design, travel, food, love and culture in her blog, the chronicles of a 20s New Yorker.
 Her favorite quote: "Never stop dreaming!"